launchflow/buildflow-docs/docs/walk-throughs/aws_sqs_streaming.md

 :::

-In this walkthrough we will run a BuildFlow pipeline that reads from an AQS SQS queue and write to a local parquet file.
+In this walkthrough we will run a BuildFlow pipeline that reads from an AQS SQS queue and writes to a local parquet file.
 You can find all the code for this walk through [here](https://github.com/launchflow/buildflow/blob/main/buildflow/samples/sqs_walkthrough.py).

 ## Getting Started

 In order to follow this guide you must have an AWS account set up where a SQS queue can be created.
-You will also need to have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to setup authentication.
+You will also need to have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to setup authentication and clean up resources.

 ### Setting up your environment

-To interact with AWS resources BuildFlow will use the credentials on your machine will be used.
-To set those up you can follow the instruction [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).
+To interact with AWS resources BuildFlow will use the credentials on your machine.
+To set those up you can follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).

 Install BuildFlow